JeanDuboisDeBeau/portfolio-balancer/README.md

 - **Fractional Shares Support**: Modify the script to handle fractional share quantities, enhancing precision in rebalancing, especially for assets like ETFs.

 - **Automated Data Retrieval**: Integrate financial APIs to automatically fetch current asset prices and portfolio data from brokerage accounts.

-- **Graphical User Interface (GUI)**: Develop a user-friendly GUI to make the tool more accessible to users unfamiliar with command-line interfaces.

 - **Advanced Optimization Techniques**: Incorporate more sophisticated optimization methods, such as quadratic programming, to factor in elements like risk, volatility, and transaction fees.